mariamezzat01/ML-for-Bio-Robotics/Task1/Task1/README.md

 Implementing linear regression using the Scikit-learn.
 Comparing the results obtained from Scikit-learn's linear regression model and the Python implementation from scratch.

-#Comparison of Results
+## Comparison of Results
-the results are almost the same with an unnoticeable slight difference that is shown only by the value of r squared and is not noticed on the plotting
+the results are almost the same with an unnoticeable slight difference that is shown only by the value of r squared and is not noticed in the plotting